 The Preferred Stock authorized may be issued from time to time in one or more series, each series with such rights, preferences or restrictions as determined by the Board of Directors.
 Each share of Series A Preferred Stock shall have the right to ten votes and is convertible at any time into ten shares of Common Stock.
 Series A Convertible Preferred Stock provides for an annual cumulative dividend of \$1.50 per share payable to the shareholders of record on February 1 and August 1 of each year.
-Cumulative unpaid dividends at June 30, 1995 and 1994 and at March 31, 1996 amounted to \$845,816, \$341,942, and \$1,800,116, respectively.
+Cumulative unpaid dividends at June 30, 1996 and 1995 amounted to \$1,758,490 and \$845,816, respectively.
 Cumulative unpaid dividends are convertible into common shares at \$1.00 per common share at the option of the shareholder.
-Series A Preferred Stock may be called for redemption at the option of the Board of Directors at any time on and after January 1, 1998 for a price of \$11.00 per share plus payment of all accrued and unpaid dividends.
+During the year ended June 30, 1996, certain holders of the Preferred Stock converted 20,175 shares into 201,750 shares of Common Stock.
+Certain of these shareholders also converted cumulative preferred dividends of \$41,626 into 41,626 shares of Common Stock.
+The Series A Preferred Stock may be called for redemption at the option of the Board of Directors at any time on and after January 1, 1998 for a price of \$11.00 per share plus payment of all accrued and unpaid dividends.
 In the event of any liquidation, the holders of shares of Series A Preferred Stock issued shall be entitled to receive \$10.00 for each outstanding share plus all cumulative unpaid dividends.
 If funds are insufficient for this distribution, the assets available will be distributed ratably among the preferred shareholders.